 Start with analyzing your passions and identifying what specifically you would like to achieve in the future.
 As a young person, mentors and education are especially important.

-One example of what to include in your PDP: long-term goals, education goals and plans, mentors, and support systems.
+One example of what to include in your PDP: is long-term goals, education goals and plans, mentors, and support systems.

 The Individual Professional Development Plan